stuxnet999/MemLabs/README.md

 ## **Tools and Frameworks**

-I'd suggest everyone to use [The Volatility Framework](https://github.com/volatilityfoundation/volatility/) for analysing the memory images.
+I'd suggest everyone use [The Volatility Framework](https://github.com/volatilityfoundation/volatility/) for analysing the memory images.

 To install the necessary tools required for this lab,